Installation

 Web server configuration

 After installing Imbo you will have to configure the web server you want to use.
-Imbo ships with sample configuration files for Apache, Nginx and Lighttpd that can be used with a few minor adjustments.
+Imbo ships with sample configuration files for Apache and Nginx that can be used with a few minor adjustments.
 All configuration files assume the httpd runs on port 80.
 If you use Varnish or some other HTTP accelerator simply change the port number to the port that your httpd listens to.

 Apache